Everyone at Mills & Reeve brings a unique perspective and ideas to the team and we do everything we can to help each person to thrive.

 What are we actually doing

 When it comes to gender, we are one of only a handful of top UK law firms with a female managing partner.
-Our in-depth gender pay gap report goes beyond the statutory requirements and gives an insight into what we are doing in this area.
+Our in-depth gender pay gap report goes beyond the statutory requirements and gives an insight into what we are doing in this area, as well as sharing our ethnicity and disability pay gaps.
 And if you want to find out even more, The New York Times recently wrote about our approach.

-We have a taskforce in place that works to increase the proportion of Black, Asian and minority ethnic (BAME) staff and partners in our workforce from the current level of 9% to at least the Law Society recommendation of 12%.
+We have a taskforce in place that works to increase the proportion of Black, Asian and racially minoritised staff and partners in our workforce from the current level of 9% to at least the Law Society recommendation of 12%.
 To ensure we achieve this goal, we are increasing accountability throughout the firm, changing our ways of working, promoting and recruiting, and providing more support.

 We work to be an inclusive place for lesbian, gay, bi and trans people to work.
 Not only are we a Stonewall Diversity Champion and member of the Interlaw Diversity Forum, but we have our own LGBT+ and allies network, Spectrum.
 It provides support, representation and development for anyone who identifies as a minority sexual orientation or gender identity.
 Members meet regularly to ensure any LGBT+ issues are raised and addressed at the most senior level.